pwlypandapants/Spindle/Familiars 2.md

-“C’mon Zach, you can keep it together for 30 damn minutes,” he muttered to himself, touching the top of his closed fist to his forehead a few times to drive home the point.
+“C’mon Zeke, you can keep it together for 30 damn minutes,” he muttered to himself, touching the top of his closed fist to his forehead a few times to drive home the point.